Mane-Network-Team/nbs-player-for-computercraft/README.md

 ## Channel

-The client channel number **must start by 3**, Server no need to setup channel.
+The client channel number **must start from 3**, Server no need to setup channel.

 ## Install